ADHD and Appetite: Tips for Kids | Diet for ADHD | The Nourished Child

 • Substitute whole milk, half and half, or cream in recipes calling for water or milk.

-• Double dress pasta by draining first, adding olive oil to coat, then add sauce, butter, cheese.
+• Double dress pasta by draining first, adding olive oil to coat, then add sauce, butter, or cheese.

 • Use fruit dips or whole milk yogurts as a high calorie dip for fresh fruits.